waku-org/specs/informational/req-res-reliability.md

 - While sending message with Light Push - it is advised to use more than 1 peer in order to increase chances of delivering message.

-- If sending message is failed to all of the peers - node should try to re-send message after some interval and continue doing so while OK response is received.
+- If sending message is failed to all of the peers - node should try to re-send message after some interval and continue doing so until OK response is received.

 ### Filter